Kalschatzi/learning_platform/content/module2/2-data-structures.md

 ```

 ## LinkedList
-A linear collection where each element (node) contains a reference to the next (and possibly the previous) element.
+A linear collection where each element (node) contains a reference to the next element.
+In a double-linked list, each element also holds a reference to the previous element.
 Best when frequent insertions and deletions at the beginning or end are required.
 ```java
 List<String> linkedList = new LinkedList<>();  // Empty LinkedList of strings